SeleniumHQ/www.seleniumhq.org/src/main/rst/04_webdriver_advanced.rst

 This example is also functionally equivalent to the first `Implicit Waits`_ example.

+The `ExpectedConditions <http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/support/ui/ExpectedConditions.html>`_ class in contains a set of predefined conditions to use with WebDriverWait in Java.

 Implicit Waits
 ~~~~~~~~~~~~~~
 An implicit wait is to tell WebDriver to poll the DOM for a certain amount of time when trying to find an element or elements if they are not immediately available.